parnic/node-screenlogic/README.md

 #### searchAsync()

 Issues one UDP broadcast search for available units.
-This is a stateless UDP query, but the connection will automatically be closed, so you may need to issue another search if the first one doesn't work, if your network connection is not established, etc. There is a 5s timeout built in to this command.
+This is a stateless UDP query, but the connection will automatically be closed, so you may need to issue another search if the first one doesn't work, if your network connection is not established, etc. There is a 5s timeout built in to this command, and no retry mechanism.
-Returns a LocalUnit[] object containing:
+Returns a LocalUnit[] array containing:
 ```
   address, // ip address
   type,